Table of Contents

 Modifying FrameRecorder.enabled in the editor is ineffective.

-Data available for Mega
+Data usable by Mega

-• Data recorded using the Mega Toolbox
+• Data recorded with Mega Toolbox

 Next steps